danneu/hunk/README.md

     ./hunk public -p 3000
     ./hunk public -h 0.0.0.0 -p 80

+However, you'll need to use a config file to opt into most of Hunk's features.

 ## Config file

 Hunk looks for an optional Hunk.toml file in the current directory.